 Registered Agent Service – $0 (Self-Service) or $100–$300/Year

 Every Limited Liability Company (LLC) based in Alabama must appoint a registered agent to receive important documents and service of process on their behalf.
 While you can represent yourself as your own agent without any cost, your name and address will get featured as part of the public record.
 This raises privacy concerns for some business owners.
 Typically, a professionalregistered agent service costs $100 and $300 a year.
 Furthermore, they help with compliance reminders, secure mail handling, and document scanning.
 This guide explains why you need a registered agent for Alabama businesses if you are on the fence about it.
-Many people believe it's worth an annual fee for the extra layer of security and convenience.
+Many business owners find that annual fee worthwhile for the privacy, compliance reminders, and secure document handling it provides.
+If you're comparing options, this breakdown of the best registered agent services in Alabama ranks providers by price, features, and reliability so you can choose without guesswork.

 EIN Application – Free via IRS vs. $50+ Through Service Providers